tonethar/IGME-330-Master/notes/node-and-web-services-1.md

 - and here is the URL to the service:
   - https://geek-jokes.sameerkumar.website/api

-If you test this in a browser, you will see a random plain-text joke such as `"E-mail returned to sender... insufficient voltage."`
+If you test the above link in a browser, you will see a random plain-text joke such as `"E-mail returned to sender... insufficient voltage."`

 ### A. Get started: